 Noel Wong, Vice President for Information Technology & Chief Information Officer

-Business Relationship Manager- The Business Relationship Management Office serves as a linkage between IT and University units, providing highly-valued strategic consulting level support and guidance throughout business-IT initiatives, enabling University units to achieve their objectives through the effective use of technology.
+Business Relationship Management- The Business Relationship Management Office serves as a linkage between IT and University units, providing highly-valued strategic consulting level support and guidance throughout business-IT initiatives, enabling University units to achieve their objectives through the effective use of technology.

 Software Application Operations serves as the university’s enterprise information systems organization.
 These services include running the Banner and TAMS systems as well as multiple other applications and databases.